Sir Guy Carleton Secondary School: Programs offered

 All meals at Sir Guy are created under the supervision of the Red Seal chefs at the school.
 In the morning, free breakfasts are provided to all who want one.

 The SAGE Youth Program gives students an opportunity to develop and improve their basic literacy skills by working one-on-one with trained and devoted volunteers once a week.
 The volunteers are from Sage Youth, a volunteer organization based in Ottawa whose purpose is helping high-need children to improve their reading.
-Sir Guy Carleton hosts these volunteers and pairs them students who want extra help.
+Sir Guy Carleton hosts these volunteers and pairs with them students who want extra help.